Zakaria-rgb/Operating-Systems/README.md

 # Operating-Systems
 A IOS operating system is an operating system that was created in June of 2007 by a man by the name of Steve Jobs.
 The IOS is an operating system used in mobile devices such as the Iphone.
 They come out with a new an updated version of the IOS every september along with a new Iphone release.
+An android Operating system is a mobile device operating system that was crerated in September of 2008 by Andy Rubin, Nick Sears, and Rich Miner.
+Android operating systems are on many different mobile devices such as Samsungs, Nokia, Motorolla, and google pixel.
+As of 2019 86.7% of phones in the world are operated by android and there are 2.5 billion mobile devices out there that are currently ran through an andrroid operating system.